Spaghetti Sauce From Scratch

-Heat olive oil in a large pan over medium-high heat.
+Heat olive oil in a large pot over medium-high heat.
 Add diced onions and sauté until translucent, about 5 minutes.
 Add garlic, tomatoes, thyme and basil, and bring to a boil, stirring frequently.
-Reduce heat to medium-low and allow to simmer for at least 10 minutes, stirring occasionally.
+Reduce heat to medium-low and allow to simmer for at least 10 minutes, stirring occasionally to let the spices permeate the flavor of the dish.
 Using a spatula, periodically press down on the tomatoes to help break them down.
 Add salt and pepper to taste.

-15 minutes before serving, warm up your salted water and cook the pasta according to package directions.
+15 minutes before serving, warm up your salted water and cook the pasta or spaghetti noodles according to package directions.